liferay/liferay-docs/discover/portal/articles/100-web-experience-management/06-configuring-applications/02-importing-exporting-app-data.markdown

 - Wiki
 - etc.

-Exporting app data produces a `.lar` file that you can save and import into another application of the same type.
-To import app data, you must select a `.lar` file.
-Be careful not to confuse app-specific `.lar` files with site-specific `.lar` files.
-See the [Importing/Exporting Pages and Content](/discover/portal/-/knowledge_base/7-1/importing-exporting-pages-and-content) article for information on importing/exporting site page data.
+Exporting widget data produces a `.lar` file that you can save and import into another widget of the same type.
+To import widget data, you must select a `.lar` file.
+Be careful not to confuse widget-specific `.lar` files with site-specific `.lar` files.
+See the
+[Importing/Exporting Pages and Content](/discover/portal/-/knowledge_base/7-1/importing-exporting-pages-and-content)
+article for information on importing/exporting site page data.

-You can export/import app content two ways.
-You can navigate to the app's administrative area located in the Product Menu, or you can visit the corresponding widget that resides on a page.
+You can export/import widget content two ways.
+You can navigate to the widget's administrative area located in the Product Menu, or you can visit the corresponding widget that resides on a page.
 Both export/import menus work the same, but the administrative area may hold different content than its widget